 A report was not prepared for public release on the review of family supports.

-Rather the review was in fact an internal review undertaken by WorkSafe after receiving a directive by the then Minister following the death of a worker in 2021.
-The findings of the - so-called - review were communicated to the Minister by way of a ministerial briefing prepared by the Department of Treasury and Finance and WorkSafe.
+Rather, the review was in fact an internal review undertaken by WorkSafe after receiving a directive by the then minister following the death of a worker in 2021.
+The findings of this so-called review were communicated to the minister by way of a ministerial briefing prepared by the Department of Treasury and Finance (DTF) and WorkSafe.